 A high-level guide to natural language processing techniques

-Natural language processing or NLP is of the hottest areas of AI today.
+Natural language processing or NLP is one of the hottest areas of AI today.
 NLP is a sub-field of artificial intelligence that is focused on enabling computers to understand and process human languages, to get computers closer to a human-level understanding of language.

 Computers are great at working with standardized and structured data like database tables and financial records.
 They are able to process that data much faster than we humans can.
 But us humans don’t communicate in “structured data” nor do we speak binary!
 We communicate using words, a form of unstructured data.

 Yet our Macs and PCs don’t yet have the same intuitive understanding of natural language that humans do.
 They can’t really understand what the language is really trying to say.
 They don’t think like our friend Alan down below.